-The student will be punctual and create a favourable learning environment through his attitude and actions.
+The student will be punctual and will maintain a positive attitude.

 Attendance

 The student is required to respect article 5.3.4 in the Politque institutionelle d'evaluation des apprentissages (PIEA) as well as the Language Department regulations.
 The student ought to consult article 5.2.5.1 to know what constitutes a justifiable absence.